AgaPlatform/Installation-Guides/aga-node-factory-install-guide/aganode_10_preparations.md

 Although we will set up the RaspiBolt for the Bitcoin testnet first, the validation of the Bitcoin mainnet blockchain can take several days.
 This is the reason why we already start this task now.

 ### Using a regular computer
-You can imagine that the Raspberry Pi is not quite up to this huge task.
+You can imagine that the ODROID-HC2 is not quite up to this huge task.
 The download is not the problem, but to initially process the whole blockchain would take weeks or months due to its low computing power and lack of memory.
 We need to download and verify the blockchain with Bitcoin Core on a regular computer, and then transfer the data to the Pi.
 This needs to be done only once.
 After that the Pi can easily keep up with new blocks.

 This guide assumes that you will use a  Windows machine for this task, but it works with most operating systems.
 You need to have about 250 GB free disk space available, internally or on an external hard disk (but not the one reserved for the Pi).
 As indexing creates heavy read/write traffic, the faster your hard disk the better.
 An internal drive or an external USB3 hard disk will be significantly faster than one with a USB2 connection.